 Another view of the Intello from the attic after installation.

-As Eduardo and Jesus rolled out sections of the Intello, I followed, pulling on the Intello a little to help make it sit tight and flat, before stapling.
+As Eduardo and Jesus rolled out sections of the Intello I followed, pulling on the Intello a little to help make it sit tight and flat before stapling it in place.

 Eduardo and Jesus giving me a hand installing the Intello.

 There were a couple of sections, some of the first ones we installed, that I managed to wrinkle (one, in particular, became problematic during our first blower door test — and, of course, it was in a tight spot around the bathroom shower area), but overall, the installation of the Intello went pretty well.
 Like most things you do for the first time, we got comfortable and good at it just as we were finishing up.

 Eduardo and Jesus helping me finish up the main areas as a full moon makes the night sky glow outside in the background.
 It was a long day (longer still for Eduardo since Jesus was talkin’ trash and nonsense all day — they’re football teammates — needless to say, Eduardo has the patience of a saint).

 View of the Intello from the attic — offering up its 2001: A Space Odyssey glow.